Advice to retail, taxi, police, tradespeople, civil engineering and other sectors

 Sectors that need to have contact with people who are ill or potentially infected should follow this advice:

-- Keep a good distance from people who may be infected with COVID-19 (at least one metre).
+- Keep a good distance from people who may be infected with COVID-19 (at least 1 meter).

 - Good hand hygiene with thorough hand washing is important after contact with people who are in quarantine or who are isolated at home.
 Use alcohol-based disinfection if hand washing options are unavailable.